Best Espresso Beans: Our Review on Which Beans Make the Best Espresso

 Darker roasted beans are richer and will give you more flavor within that short time.
 It will also have less acidity than espresso made from light roasts, which can taste tart.

 That being said, you can finely grind coffee beans for espresso.
 The resulting shot might not be as dark and rich as one made from espresso beans, but you’ll get to experiment with the process and taste.
-Buy the best coffee beans if you’re going to try this method.
+Buy the best beans if you’re going to try this method.

 Are Coffee Beans and Espresso Beans the Same?